The Name Vaster Than the Sky

 नित्यनेम नामीं ते प्राणी दुर्लभ | लक्षुमीवल्लभ तयां जवळी || १ ||

 Dnyaneshwar opens this abhanga with a truth so plain it stings.
 The being who takes the Name every day, without negotiation, without waiting for the right mood, is the rarest being alive.
 Not rare because the practice is difficult.
 Rare because we will find a thousand reasons to skip it.
 And for that rare one, God does not wait at the end of a long road.
 God stays near.
 Right here.
 Right now.
-The nearness is not a reward for decades of effort.
-It is the companion of the practice itself.
+The nearness is the companion of the practice itself, not a reward for decades of effort.

-If your morning discipline has slipped, if the mala has gathered dust, if you cannot remember the last time you sat with the Name before the phone captured your attention: this verse is not here to shame you.
-It is here to say that the door is still open, that it was never closed, and that one moment of showing up is worth more than a year of planning to show up.
+If your morning discipline has slipped, if the mala has gathered dust, if you cannot remember the last time you sat with the Name before the phone captured your attention: this verse is here not to shame you but to say that the door is still open, that it was never closed, and that one moment of showing up is worth more than a year of planning to show up.
 Become the rare one.
 Not through heroism.
 Through dailiness.

 Verse 2